zerodevapp/zerodev-docs/docs/introduction.md

 ## What ZeroDev is NOT

 ZeroDev is NOT a fully-featured wallet.
+For example, it doesn't have a UI that shows the user's assets and balances.

-Rather, it's a *headless wallet* for Web3 developers to embed into their own projects and build a wallet UI on top of.
+Rather, ZeroDev is a **headless wallet** for Web3 developers to embed into their own projects and build a wallet UI on top of.
 Think of ZeroDev as a smart wallet backend.

-## What are smart wallets?

-We use the marketing term "smart wallets" to refer to wallets powered by account abstraction (ERC-4337).
-These wallets solve some of the main pain points with Web3 UX:

-- You can sponsor gas for your users, so they don't have to onramp before using your app.
-- You can batch transactions, so your users don't have to approve multiple transactions in order to perform a single action.
-- Your users can send transactions automatically, which enables features such as subscriptions.

-And these are just some of the most popular use cases of smart wallets.
-Under the hood, smart wallets are powered by smart contracts, so they can be programmed to enable arbitrarily advanced transaction functionalities.
+This makes ZeroDev perfect for building fully whitelabeled experiences.

 ## How to use ZeroDev